GTM Meta Skill

 - [apollo playbook](provider-playbooks/apollo.md)

-Summary: Recall-first people/company search with include_similar_titles=true unless strict mode is explicitly requested.
+Summary: Cheap but mediocre quality people/company search with include_similar_titles=true unless strict mode is explicitly requested.

 Last reviewed: 2026-02-11